dottspina/dtsh/doc/site/src/getting-started.rst

 - ``dir1`` and ``dir1``, and their sub-directories, shall contain all necessary YAML binding files in Zephyr's `Devicetree Binding Syntax <Zephyr-Binding Syntax_>`_, even if not working with Zephyr
-- one of these directories shall contain a valid vendors file, e.g. ``dir1/vendor-prefixes.txt``
+- one of these directories may provide a vendors file, e.g. ``dir1/vendor-prefixes.txt``

 Batch Mode